Antichains for Concurrent Parameterized Games: Introduction

-We implemented our two new algorithms and the DFS one proposed in~\cite{BertrandBM19} in C++20 and benchmarked their performances on several instances of concurrent parameterized games.
+We implemented our two new algorithms and the DFS one proposed in~\cite{BertrandBM19} in C++ and benchmarked their performances on several instances of concurrent parameterized games.
 All instances are scalable, to demonstrate how the three algorithms scale when instances grow large (both in number of vertices and relevant knowledge sets).
-Inspired by the \PSPACE-hardness proof of~\cite{BertrandBM19}, part of our benchmarks are concurrent parameterized arenas derived from quantified boolean formulas (QBF), with up to 8 variables, and a number of clauses between 10 and 100.
-Our benchmarks cover instances of concurrent parameterized games with up to 126 vertices and hundreds of edges, resulting in a lattice of 2048 to 131072 knowledge sets (per vertex).
+Inspired by the \PSPACE-hardness proof of~\cite{BertrandBM19}, part of our benchmarks are concurrent parameterized arenas derived from quantified boolean formulas (QBF), with up to 7 variables, and a number of clauses between 50 and 100.
+Our benchmarks cover instances of concurrent parameterized games with up to 126 vertices and hundreds of edges, resulting in a lattice of 2048 to 32768 knowledge sets (per vertex).
 We were able to successfully check the existence or the absence of a winning strategy for Eve on instances with up to thousands of knowledge vertices in less than 5 minutes.
-The experiments show that on positive instances, the running time are favorable to the ``exhaustive'' DFS-algorithm.
-This competitive drawback of our algorithms must be set against the fact that they compute the whole winning region (rather than decide whether a particular pair of vertex and knowledge is winning).
-Also, there are many negative instances of parameterized games, \ie, instances where Eve does not have a winning strategy, on which the antichain algorithms outperform the DFS one; this especially holds for the largest QBF instances we consider.
+The experiments show that on instances of synthetic arenas that are winning for Eve, the running times are favorable to the DFS-algorithm.
+This competitive drawback of our algorithms must be set against the fact that our algorithms not only decide whether Eve has a winning strategy, but also compute her winning region: they provide for every vertex the minimal information she needs to win.
+Conversely, on QBF instances, the algorithm from~\cite{BertrandBM19} times out for much smaller instances than our antichain algorithms.
+Also, there are many negative synthetic instances of parameterized games, on which the antichain algorithms outperform the DFS one.
+Finally, among antichain algorithms, the experiments highlight the significantly better performance of the one that avoids the construction of the lattice.